 There is a wide range of applications which specific heat capacity measurements may be applicable for, including:

 We offer a variety of methods for testing specific heat capacity, appropriate to different types of material.
+For testing most homogeneous solids, industry standard methods like heat-flux DSC are typically a good fit.
+For liquids or heterogeneous solids, pressure DSC or 3D DSC may be needed to ensure a true Cp value is measured, or to enable a large enough sample size that testing can be done with high confidence.
 Below, we have listed the methods and the sample requirements for each method.
-If you’re not sure what method is appropriate for your samples, please give us a call or submit an inquiry to email@example.com and one of our experts will be in touch to advise you on the method of best fit.
+If you’re not sure what method is appropriate for your samples, please give us a call or submit an inquiry to firstname.lastname@example.org and one of our experts will be in touch to advise you on the method of best fit.

 |Labsys Evo||µDSC VII||DSC 131|